Skip to content

 The tooling right now is focused on two things: what goes into the context window before the agent starts (specs, plans, context engineering), and how to route work between agents (message buses, state machines).
 Both important.

-Validation, learning, the refinement loop that makes each successive context window smarter: almost nobody's building it.
+Validation, learning, the refinement loop after the agent pushes code: thin tooling.
 You write the spec.
 You run the plan.
 The agent pushes code.
 Then what?
 You eyeball it.
 You run it again when something breaks.
 You fix the same bug from last week because the agent doesn't remember solving it.
-The refinement loop, the actual work, you're still doing entirely by hand.
+That loop, the actual work, you're still doing by hand.

 It's like molding clay on a wheel.
 Shape it, check it, reshape it, check it again.
 That is the process.
 Right now, most of the tooling stops after the first shape.